Estimated reading time: 5 minutes

 Parent Action Steps

-Why does my child ignore me when I try to talk?
+Why does my child ignore me when I try to talk to them?

-Your child’s brain may be stuck in fight, flight, or freeze.
-Start by calming your own body and voice—once safety returns, they’re more ready to listen and engage.
+When your child ignores you, their brain is often stuck in fight, flight, or freeze.
+Start by calming your own body and voice—when safety returns, your child is much more able to listen and engage.

-How can I stop every talk from turning into a fight?
+How can I stop every talk with my child from turning into a fight?

-What if my teen only talks to friends, not me?
+What can I do if my teen only talks to friends and not to me?

 Citations